TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 18/Joshua 18.18.md

 ---

-and it passed along to the side over against the Arabah northward, and went down unto the Arabah;
+It passed along to the side over against the Arabah northward, and went down to the Arabah.